Learning Query-Specific Rubrics from Human Preferences for DeepResearch Report Generation: Introduction

 Large language models (LLMs)~\cite{achiam2023gpt,guo2025deepseek,yang2025qwen3} have recently enabled DeepResearch systems~\cite{qwen2025deepresearch,google2025gemini,openai2025deepresearch,claude2025research} that can synthesize evidence from large-scale document collections and produce long-form analytical reports for complex, open-ended queries.
 Unlike short-form DeepResearch tasks like BrowseComp~\cite{wei2025browsecomp,zhou2025browsecomp}, GAIA~\cite{mialon2023gaia}, and HLE \cite{phan2025humanity}, report generation requires models to reason, retrieve, and integrate over diverse sources and multiple turns, while presenting results in a coherent and well-structured manner.

-However, training and evaluating DeepResearch report generators remain fundamentally challenging.
-A key difficulty lies in \textbf{the absence of verifiable rewards}.
-Human evaluation, while reliable, is costly and difficult to scale~\cite{krishna2021hurdles,xu2023critical,shao2025deepseekmath}, motivating the widespread adoption of rubric-based evaluation~\cite{gunjal2025rubrics,huang2025reinforcement,viswanathan2025checklists} as a practical alternative.
-In principle, expert-designed, query-specific rubrics, like ResearchRubrics~\cite{sharma2025researchrubrics}, could serve as a faithful proxy for human judgments when evaluating DeepResearch reports.
-However, authoring such rubrics requires substantial domain expertise and effort for each query, making this approach difficult to scale to large and diverse training corpora.
+However, developing reliable DeepResearch-style long-form report generators remains fundamentally challenging.
+This difficulty stems largely from the lack of verifiable reward signals for both training and evaluation.
+Therefore, rubric-based evaluation~\cite{gunjal2025rubrics,huang2025reinforcement,viswanathan2025checklists} has become a practical alternative.
 Prior work has explored pre-defined generic rubrics~\cite{que2024hellobench,hashemi2024llm,shao2024assisting} or LLM-generated query-specific rubrics~\cite{xie2025auto,Du2025DeepResearchBA} to provide structured feedback for report generation tasks.
 However, those methods suffer from two limitations: First, pre-defined rubrics are necessarily generic and lack the granularity needed to distinguish subtle quality differences across diverse research queries.
-Second, LLM-generated query-specific rubrics are typically not grounded in human preference data, making them prone to misalignment with how humans actually compare and judge research reports.
-These issues may lead to weak supervision signals, reward hacking, and inefficient learning dynamics.
+Second, LLM-generated rubrics are typically not grounded in human preferences or domain expertise, making them prone to misalignment with how humans actually compare and judge research reports.
+As a result, rubrics produced by both approaches can be noisy or incomplete, yielding weak supervision signals, reward hacking, and inefficient learning dynamics.
+In contrast, existing high-quality rubrics~\cite{sharma2025researchrubrics,dou2026cl,dou2026cllife} are typically authored by human experts; this process requires substantial domain expertise and effort for each query, making it difficult to scale to large and diverse training corpora.

-To address these limitations, it is crucial to reconsider the source of supervision for evaluating DeepResearch reports.
-We argue that \textbf{one of the most direct supervision signals for assessing report quality is human preference}~\cite{dai2023safe,zheng2023secrets,wang2024secrets,liu2024rahf} over candidate reports.
-Given these limitations, a natural question arises: rather than applying generic or human-annotated rubrics, can we learn to evaluate reports in a way that is both scalable on large training data and aligned with human preferences?
+In this paper, we argue that one of the most direct supervision signals for assessing report quality is human preference~\cite{dai2023safe,zheng2023secrets,wang2024secrets,liu2024rahf} over candidate reports.
+Furthermore, pairwise preferences are easier to collect than manually written query-specific rubrics, but they are too coarse to provide fine-grained training feedback for long-form report generation directly.
+This motivates a middle path: using human preferences to learn a reusable rubric generator that converts coarse pairwise judgments into query-specific, informative reward signals.